anoopsarkar/nlp-class/faq.md

 * All course information on this web page is tentative and could be in error.
 It can also change at any time.
 Confirm crucial dates or information with me in person during class.
 Double check with SFU calendar or schedule information for official class times and final exams time and location.
 * Students are expected to attend all classes: announcements about assigned readings, homeworks and exams will be made available at the start of each class.
 Such announcements may not be made on this web page, so don't rely on information here instead of attending class.
-* Lecture notes or other materials put up on this web page are only additional material and not an alternative to the readings assigned.
-Only reading the lecture notes will not be enough to prepare for the homeworks or the exams.